uNByte-P/Encrypt-PDF/README.md

-# Encrypt-PDFs
+# Encrypt-PDF
-Python File, which allows you to encrypt a PDFs files.
+Python File, which allows you to encrypt a PDF files.

 PyPDF2 library required. (installation: "pip install PyPDF2")